neginkheirmand/Kosaraju-s-Algorithm/README.md

 first lets define strongly connected graphs:

-a directed graph is an strongly connected graph if there is a path between all pairs of vertices, for example:
+a directed graph is a strongly connected graph if there is a path between all pairs of vertices, for example:

 ![graph2](https://github.com/neginkheirmand/Kosaraju-s-Algorithm/blob/master/images/graph2.png?raw=true)

-this graph is an strongly connected graph because no matter which vertex you chose there will always be a path to any other vertex of the graph.
+this graph is a strongly connected graph because no matter which vertex you chose there will always be a path to any other vertex of the graph.

 for example if you start from the vertex a0: